cbail/textnets/README.md

 The advantage of a network-based approach to automated text analysis are a) like social groups, the meaning of groups of words can be more accurately measured through triadic closure-- or the principle that the meaning of any two words or terms to each other can be more accurately understood if they are placed in the context of a third word; b) text networks can be applied to documents of any length unlike topic models which generally require a significant amount of words to function well.
 This is a significant advantage in an age where short social media texts are becoming pervasive.
 Finally, c) this approach benefits from recent advances in the interdisciplinary literature on community detection, which arguably provides more accurate ways of grouping words that benefit from clustering observed within networks as opposed to bag of words models.
 These advantages are further described in the articles referenced below.

 Though the idea to think about texts as networks of words is not entirely new, advances in Natural Language Processing and community detection analysis have pushed things forward.
 The textnets package is an attempt to make these innovations widely accessible, and to encourage others to innovate further.
-The textnets package provides the following functions:
+The textnets package provides functions performing the following tasks:

 * preparing texts
 * creating text networks